universenox/nixos-config/README.md

-NixOS system configuration for my Lenovo Legion Y740.
+NixOS system configuration for my Lenovo Legion Y740 and cheapo VPS.

 Note this does not contain much user configuration as I use home-manager for that.
 (A separate repo.)